15 Aug How to Transfer Data When Making The Switch

-If you have decided to make the leap from iOS to Android or Android to iOS, you will be wanting to know exactly how you can keep all your data.
+If you have decided to make the leap from iOS to Android or Android to iOS, you will be wanting to know exactly how to transfer data from one phone to another.
 There’s a ton of stuff on your phone that you need to take over to your new phone; photos, contacts, files.
 We have a couple tips as to how you can do this with ease.

 Photos & Videos

-A brilliant app for sharing any kind of files is Dropbox.
+A brilliant app to transfer data of any kind of files is Dropbox.
 It’s free to download and super easy to use, even if you’re a bit of a technophobe.

 To start, you need to download Dropbox on your iPhone and Android phone.
 If you haven’t already, create an account and login in.
 You will need to verify your account with a quick email.